-Introduce the lesson by playing The Bebop Band song as the children enter the classroom.
+Introduce the lesson by playing The Bebop Band song as the children come into class.
 Ask them to dance as they pretend to paint, cut, or paste.
-Do the Hello Bebop and Friends routine.
+Do the Hello Bebop routine.
 Display the flashcards of the key language on the board.
 Explain that some words stand for objects, like scissors, paintbrush, and glue stick, and others stand for actions, like cutting, pasting, and painting.
 Then divide the board into two.
 Display the flashcard of the scissors on one side of the board and of cutting on the other side.
 Display the other flashcards around the classroom.
-Invite two children to go to the front of the classroom.
+Invite two children to go to the front.
 On the count of three, say Bring me a flashcard.
 The children have to collect a flashcard and place it in the correct column to classify it.
 Continue playing until you finish classifying and reviewing all of the flashcards.